ecadlabs/taquito/docs/metadata-tzip16.md

 A sequence diagram can be found [here](./tzip16-sequence-diagram#execute-a-view).

-In the next example, we will run a view named `someJson` that can be found in the metadata of the contract `KT1Vms3NQK8rCQJ6JkimLFtAC9NhpAq9vLqE`.
+In the next example, we will run a view named `someJson` that can be found in the metadata of the contract.
 When we inspect those metadata, we can see that this view takes no parameter, has a returnType of bytes and has the following code:

 ```
 "code":